French Wars of Religion: Growth of Calvinism

-The Italian revival of classical learning appealed to Francis I (1494-1547), who set up royal professorships in Paris to better understand ancient literature.
+The Italian revival of classical learning appealed to Francis I (1494–1547), who set up royal professorships in Paris to better understand ancient literature.
 However, this did not extend to religion, especially after the 1516 Concordat of Bologna when Pope Leo X increased royal control of the Gallican church, allowing Francis to nominate French clergy and levy taxes on church property.
 Unlike Germany, the French nobility also generally supported the status quo and existing policies.

 Despite his personal opposition, Francis tolerated Martin Luther's ideas when they entered France in the late 1520s, largely because the definition of Catholic orthodoxy was unclear, making it hard to determine precisely what was or was not heresy.
 He tried to steer a middle course in the developing religious schism, but in January 1535, Catholic authorities made a definitive ruling by classifying "Lutherans" as heretical Zwinglians.
 Calvin, originally from Noyon in Picardy, went into exile in 1535 to escape persecution and settled in Basel, where he published the Institutes of the Christian Religion in 1538.
 This work contained the key principles of Calvinism, which became immensely popular in France and other European countries.

 Lutheranism was widespread within the French commercial class; it flourished in the cities but was not adopted among the peasantry.
 However, it cut across social class and strata and encompassed the entire country.
 Its rapid growth was driven by the nobility, where being a Huguenot became fashionable.
 It is believed to have started when Condé passed through Geneva while returning home from a military campaign and heard a Calvinist sermon.
-Jeanne d'Albret, Queen of Navarre, converted to Calvinism in 1560, possibly due to the influence of Theodore de Beze.
+Jeanne d'Albret, Queen of Navarre, converted to Calvinism in 1560, possibly due to the influence of Theodore Beza.
 Along with Condé and her husband Antoine of Navarre, she and their son Henry of Navarre became Huguenot leaders.